JuliaMolSim/Libxc.jl/README.md

 ## GPU support
 Recently GPU support has been added.
 Whenever `evaluate` is called with `CuArray`s, the computation will automatically be done with the CUDA version of libxc.
-Currently, CUDA 13 is not yet supported.
-You need to enforce the use of an earlier CUDA version with, for example,
+Due to delays in the BinaryBuilder / Yggdrasil infrastructure it often happens that the most recent CUDA version (shipped by default in CUDA.jl) is not yet supported.
+In this case using the package will throw a warning and you should manually set the CUDA version to a lower version, for example,
 ```julia
 using CUDA
 CUDA.set_runtime_version!(v"12.8")